 - A Wire Helix (adds durability)

-Keeping these nozzles in good condition is vital for effective vapor recovery.
+Keeping these nozzles in good condition and installing aspirator is vital for effective vapor recovery.
 Frequent inspections of dispensing nozzles to look for tears in the rubber portion is a good idea.
-Having a good supply of replacement parts on hand can save company money by limiting vapor loss.
+Having a good supply of replacement parts on hand can save a company money by limiting vapor loss.
 A hood on a nozzle that is not airtight is leaking vapors.

 Vapor recovery is a mandated endeavor for both protection to the environment and a company’s bottom line.